Top Writing Tips for Young Authors from David Walliams

 Explore Learning Writers’ Awards is here!
 So we thought we’d re-share 2018 judge David Walliams’ pearls of wisdom writing tips, just in case you needed a little nudge!

-To get you going, here’s David Walliams’ top ten writing tips… alongside a few more inspiring moments, just because to be fairly honest, we just couldn’t get enough!
+To get you going, here are David Walliams’ top ten writing tips for young authors… alongside a few more inspiring moments, just because to be fairly honest, we just couldn’t get enough!

 Hey David!
-What tips would you give to our young writers?
+What are your tips for young writers?